Posted in For Solicitors

 there could be significant value in the development and promulgation of language guides or toolkits for legal services providers.
 The purpose could be to develop sector-wide understanding of common words and phrases which should be avoided, replaced or explained, as well as words and means of explaining services which are accessible.
 The durability and impact of such work would be maximised if it was based on consumer testing or research.

-This is not such an uncontroversial recommendation as you might think (see, for example, the comments here) and I appreciate why many of my colleagues in the legal profession view this as more red tape in disguise – and perhaps have a laugh at the language of the report itself.
+This is not such an uncontroversial recommendation as you might think and I appreciate why many of my colleagues in the legal profession view this as more red tape in disguise – and perhaps have a laugh at the language of the report itself.

 However, as a solicitor, I also appreciate how easy it is for the legal profession to become cocooned in its own jargon We work with the vocabulary that we learnt in law school and as a shorthand between lawyers it can be really helpful.
 But if we assimilate the writing style that we’re exposed to every day, what we write may baffle our clients.